- For Businesses

 USDA Rural Develop was created to help improve the economy and quality of life in rural America.
 Through its programs it offers loans, grants and loan guarantees to help create jobs and support economic development.
 Depending on your business and where it will be located USDA Rural Development may be able help you find additional funding, such as Rural Business Development Grants.

-The GoHumCo team has also compiled a list of grants and programs available to Humboldt Resident and Business owners.
+The GoHumCo team has also compiled a list of grants and programs available to Humboldt Residents and Business owners.
 This list is updated regularly and is always a good place to learn more about grant and funding opportunities in Humboldt County.

 The Opportunity Zones Program is a federal tax incentive program created by the Tax Cuts and Jobs Act of 2017.
 It allows those who invest in one of the 8,700 low-income areas designated as Qualified Opportunity Zones (QOZs) to defer their capital gains taxes until December 31st, 2026 as well as other possible benefits.
-To see a map of Opportunity Zones in Humboldt County, and a list of their available properties, you can use our Zoom Prospector Mapping Tool.
+To see a map of Opportunity Zones in Humboldt County and a list of their available properties, you can use our Zoom Prospector Mapping Tool.

 HUB Zones (Historically Underutilized Business Zones) may not grant you additional funding, but they do help reduce competition to your business if you qualify.
 Follow the link for more information, and please use our Zoom Prospector Mapping Tool, to help you find property in a HUB Zone.

-If you own a cannabis business and are looking for micro-grants, equity, or marketing support, check out our Project Trellis page or contact our GoHumCo Team
+If you own a cannabis business and are looking for micro-grants, equity, or marketing support, check out our Project Trellis page or Contact our GoHumCo Team

 The Controller’s Office has compiled the following resources from various agencies to help you navigate available COVID-related aid.
 For additional program information, please visit the agency’s website or contact your local government.
 The Controller’s Office will update these resources as more program information becomes available.
 Visit the California Coronavirus (COVID-19) Response website for information about the state’s response to the pandemic.